HPS masthead

 The radiation we are exposed to when we fly is uniform throughout the airplane; that is, the passengers in all cabins, as well as the crew, receive the same radiation dose.
 This dose is from cosmic radiation, produced when energetic particles from all around our galaxy and to a lesser extent, from our own sun, interact with the Earth’s atmosphere.
 The resulting x rays, neutrons, protons, electrons, muons, and pions have enough energy to penetrate the walls of the aircraft from all directions.

-So your headaches are not a response to radiation, whether cosmic radiation from space or radiofrequency radiation from the airplane’s instruments.
-A quick Web search shows that there is a condition totally unrelated to radiation exposure called “airplane headache.”
+So your headaches are not a response to radiation, whether cosmic radiation from space or radiofrequency radiation from the airplane's instruments.
+A quick internet search shows that there is a condition totally unrelated to radiation exposure called "airplane headache."
 If you are concerned about this, you should check with your physician.

 Linnea Wahl, CHP